What we know about Reality Winner

 "A contractor, a federal employee cannot just take it upon themselves to bypass the classification system," said Chaffetz.

-Steve Hall, former CIA Chief of Russia Operations, said that while leaks are part of the tensions in an open society, they could tip off the Russians to protect themselves better next time .
+Steve Hall, former CIA Chief of Russia Operations, said that while leaks are part of the tensions in an open society, they could tip off the Russians to protect themselves better next time.

 "It's a morally difficult situation because, yes, there is public value in these leaks, but by the same token, there's a high public intelligence price to pay and the public is less protected in the future if this stuff gets out," said Hall, a CNN national security analyst.